briansworth/dev/_posts/2017-4-23-Powershell-Read-Password.md

 $pass=ConvertTo-SecureString 'P@ssw0rd1' -AsPlainText -Force
 $cred=New-Object -TypeName PSCredential -ArgumentList @('codeAndKeep\Administrator',$pass)
 ```
-Not a great way to do it in terms of security, but in a dev environment, this can be handy when automating tasks.
+Not a great way to do it in terms of security, but in a dev environment this can be handy when automating tasks.

 <br>
 ### Working with Passwords